kinr-jay/personal-portfolio/readme.md

 | Total | H | 9.5hrs| hrs |

 ## Additional Libraries

- Use this section to list all supporting libraries and thier role in the project.
+- Bootstrap 5.0: Bootstrap was used to develop the Navigation Bar
+-

 ## Code Snippet